What Is a Rainbow Baby?

 Heather Hesington’s rainbow baby story

-“Everything went great at our 8-week ultrasound, and we showed the blurry collection of photos with our families on Christmas Day in 2015,” she says.
+“Everything went great at our 8-week ultrasound, and we showed the blurry collection of photos to our families on Christmas Day,” she says.
 “I knew things weren’t going as planned, however, the day before our 12-week ultrasound appointment.
 After some concerning spotting, my husband and I returned to the same ultrasound room that made us cry happy tears, only this time we left without that amazing sound of a heartbeat.”

 Their doctor thought they lost the baby around 9 weeks, and Hesington’s body experienced what’s labeled as a missed miscarriage.
 “We scheduled a D&C for the next day, and that was one of the hardest days of my life,” she says.
 “The nurses who walked me through the procedure were encouraging and shared their own stories about their miscarriages and how they both got pregnant again shortly after.
 This gave me a lot of hope, but this loss affected me more than I ever imagined it could, and I still grieve the loss of our first baby to this day.”

 After another full year of trying to get pregnant, Hesington saw a positive pregnancy test and was over the moon.
 She told her husband right away, and he insisted on telling their closest friends and family.
 “I was very open about our journey in trying to conceive as well as our first loss on my blog,” she says.
 “I went against the normal trend of hiding feelings and the not-so-perfect times on the internet.
 Doing so was not only therapeutic for me, but it also enabled many others to share their own stories and talk about their losses too.”